Simbadeveloper/Fast-Food-Fast.io/README.md

-# Fast-Food-Fast.io
-Fast-Food-Fast is a food delivery service app for a restaurant.
+Fast-Food-Fast is a delivery service app for a restaurant